sebsheep/react-the-safe-way/04-react-reducer/README.md

 ## Part 1: counter again, but with some fancy!

+We'll build a counter with 3 possible "themes".
+User will be able to change the theme by clicking on a button.
+Those themes will:

+- no theme, represented by `null`,
+- red theme, represented by `"red"`,
+- blue theme, represented by `"blue"`.

 1. Look at `AppCounter.tsx`.
 Try to understand all what's going on, including the type annotations.
 2. What does `{...state, counter: 4}`? `...` is called the _spread operator_.